-Unfortunately, the rate of cyber crime is rising and many companies are loose billions of dollars each year to cyber criminals and fraud.
-In many cases, an electronic discovery investigation is the best way to protect a company or to find evidence of wrong-doing that can lead to arrest or prosecution.
+Unfortunately, the rate of cyber crime is rising and many companies are losing billions of dollars each year to cyber criminals and fraud.
+In many cases, an electronic discovery investigation is the best way to protect a company or to find evidence of wrongdoing that can lead to arrest or prosecution.

 Use the search utility on the top of this page or select from a state listed below to find an electronic data discovery investigator, or give us a call at (888) 997-4669.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.